 The only way this system could be cracked was if the enemy somehow got hold of the `key` disks and made copies of them.
 But after a while it was clear that nothing of the sort was happening.
 If the enemy was reading the messages then they would surely have acted on the information they contained.
 There was too much at stake to ignore their content in the interests of not letting on that they were privy to what was going on.

 The comrades called for a system that they could use to secure their own information, one that used regular keys so that the encryption could be reversed.
 After much serious programming we came up with a system that used a long key typed in from a book.
-This key was used by the program to generate its own random numbers so that it didn`t have to take them from a disk.
-To ensure that the same `key` line was never used again we sent them special invisible-ink pens to mark the lines used and ultra-violet torches to see which lines had been marked.
+This key was used by the program to generate its own random number stream so that it didn`t have to take them from a disk.
+To ensure that the same `key` line from the book was not used more than once, we sent them special invisible-ink pens to mark the lines used and ultra-violet torches to see which lines had been marked.

 The amount of traffic increased by the day and in order to streamline operations Mac acquired a message pager.
 Using a special set of code words we in London could now let him know when there were messages waiting to be collected.
 It also allowed us to inform him if his message(s) had deciphered successfully or if he had to resend it/them.
 He could do the same with us using the voice mail system linked to our pager.
 As all this phoning had to be done from public telephones I decided that it would be a lot easier if I bought a cellphone.
 This I did using a false identity I had set up for myself.
 The cellphone turned out to be a most valuable addition to our communications setup.
 In combination with the `voice bank` and pagers we could now talk to each other in almost real time without our voices ever coming together.
 New code words could easily be added through a computer message.
 Often a question posed in a computer message could instantaneously be answered with this voice mail/pager system.